 By 1966, McLean launched his first transatlantic service and three years later, McLean had started a transpacific shipping line.
 As the advantages of McLean’s container system became clear, bigger ships, more sophisticated containers and larger cranes to load cargo were developed.

 In 1969, McLean sold his first shipping company for $530 million ($3.8 billion in today’s money) and went on to start a string of other business ventures.
 Most notably, he purchased the shipping company United States Lines in 1978 and built a fleet of 4,400 container ships.
 McLean continued to refine his shipping containers for the rest of his life.
 He died at the age of 87 in Manhattan in 2001.
 When he died, Forbes Magazine called McLean “one of the few men who changed the world.”

-In 1956, hand-loading cargo onto a ship in a U.S. port cost $5.86 per ton ($55.58 in today’s money).
-By 2006, shipping containers reduced that price to just 16 cents per ton ($0.21 in today’s money).
+In 1956, hand-loading loose cargo onto a ship in a U.S. port cost $5.86 per ton ($65.50 in 2023 money).
+However, thanks to McLean’s new containers, the price reduced to just 16 cents per ton ($1.79 in 2023).
 HumanProgress’ Board Member Matt Ridley has noted that “the development of containerization in the 1950s made the loading and unloading of ships roughly twenty-times as fast and thereby dramatically lowered the cost of trade.”